Review: GOLABS i200 Portable Power Station

 2 USB 3.0 Type-A Ports

 1 PD 60W Port (In/Out)

 2 110V 200W AC outlets (pure sine wave)

 LifePo4 Battery – Lithium Iron Phosphate (LiFePO4) batteries are the top choice for portable power stations and the i200 has one.
-A lot of power stations on the market are using older lithium ion battery technology.
-LiFePO4 batteries last longer and won’t overheat and catch fire like lithium batteries has been known to do.
+A lot of power stations on the market are using older lithium-ion battery technology.
+LiFePO4 batteries last longer and won’t overheat and catch fire like lithium batteries have been known to do.

 MPPT Solar Charging – MMPT charging when using solar panels means that the i200 is optimized to handle all the watts your solar panel produces.
 MPPT charge controllers adjust the incoming voltage from your solar panels to send the correct voltage to charge the battery without losing valuable watts that PWM charge controllers can.
 In short, MPPT charge controllers are more efficient and will utilize more of the solar power you produce.